Levi-Armstrong/rep-ros-i/rep-ixxxx.rst

 Prefix
 ------

-All messages must start with the *prefix*, which must contain only a single
+All messages must start with the *prefix*, which may only contain a single
 field: ``length``.
-Message structure length is defined as the sum in bytes of the sizes of the individual fields in the *header* and the *body*, excluding the ``length`` field itself (ie: only actual message bytes are considered).
+Message length is defined as the sum in bytes of the sizes of the individual fields in the *header* and the *body*, excluding the ``length`` field itself (ie: only actual message bytes are considered).

 Layout::